seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 ### Market Disruption Analysis

 Some markets will explode with AI as a catalyst.
 Others will simply implode.
 Which category do your customers fall into?
-I'm thinking of a certain SaaS conference in which hundreds of VC-backed SaaS company meet to sell SaaS software to other SaaS companies, keeping the same VC dollars flowing in an infinite circle of apparently increasing revenue.
+I'm thinking of a certain SaaS conference in which hundreds of VC-backed SaaS companies meet to sell SaaS software to other SaaS companies, keeping the same VC dollars flowing along a Möbius strip of apparently increasing enterprise value.
 Sounds like something that could unwind kind of quickly.

 Vulnerable customers might be those whose:
 - Primary value proposition is providing or assisting human labor that can be automated